On Pauling's residual entropy estimate for regular graphs with growing degree: Short closed trails

 \begin{lemma} Under the conditions of Theorem~\ref{T:main}, $c_{k, \ell}(G) \le Ce^{-(\ell+1)}d^{\ell-1}n$ for all $\ell \le L$. \end{lemma}

 \begin{proof} By the assumptions of Theorem \ref{T:main}, it is true for $\ell \le \lmax$. \ When $\ell>\lmax$, we can bound

 where $n d^{k-1}$ is an upper bound for choosing $k$ distinct vertices that belong to a closed trail (with a root vertex) and $k^{\ell-1}$ is a bound for the number of choices to make a trail starting from the root vertex.
-Since $k \le\lmax/2$ and $k \le \log^2 d$ by the definition of $k$ in \eqref{eq:kDef}, and in our case, we have $k \le\lmax/2 \le \ell/2$, and therefore,
+Since $k \le\lmax/2$ and $k \le \log^2 d$ by the definition of $k$ in \eqref{eq:kDef}, and our assumption $k \le\lmax/2 \le \ell/2$, we have

 Thus, we have established the required bound for $\ell>\lmax$. \end{proof}

 Consider an Eulerian partition $P \in \calP(G)$ and a closed trail $T$ induced by~$P$.
 A \textit{$T$-switching} on $P$ modifies $P$ at each vertex visited by~$T$, as follows.
 Consider a vertex $v$ that is visited $t\ge 1$ times by~$T$.
 Let $(e_1,e'_1),\ldots,(e_t,e'_t)$ be orderings of the edge pairs at~$v$ which are traversed by~$T$.
 Choose $t$ additional ordered pairs $(e_{t+1},e'_{t+1}),\ldots,(e_{2t},e'_{2t})$ of edges incident to $v$ such that all $\{(e_i,e'_i): i \in [2t]\}$ are distinct and belong to trails induced by $P$.
 Now replace $\{e_1,e'_1\},\ldots,\{e_{2t},e'_{2t}\}$ by $\{e_1,e_{t+1}\},\ldots,\{e_t,e_{2t}\}$ and $\{e'_1,e'_{t+1}\},\ldots,\{e'_t,e'_{2t}\}$.
 Performing this operation at each vertex visited by $T$ produces a new Eulerian partition~$P'$.
 Two $T$-switchings on $P$ are considered the same if the resulting partition~$P'$ is the same; however $T$-switchings for different $T$ are always considered different.